MerginMaps/docs/src/manage/project/index.md

 Typically, especially if your project is rather complex, you would:
 1. Create a QGIS project with all necessary datasets and settings to fit your needs
 2. Package it using <QGISPluginName /> to create a <MainPlatformName /> project that is saved to the cloud
-3. Check that everything works as expected in the mobile app.
+3. Check that everything works as expected in the <MobileAppNameShort />.
 If not, fix the issues in QGIS.
 Don't forget to save and sync the project.
 Repeat this step as necessary.
 4. [Share the project](../project-advanced/) with your team members.
 Now you can collaborate safely and effectively.

 :::tip